Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the initial value
+### Setting the initial value

-To set the initial value of the number input, you can set the `value` context
+Use the `defaultValue` context property to set the initial value of the number
-property.

-> **Note:** The value must be a string
+input.
+The value must be a `string` not a `number`.

 ```jsx {2}
 const service = useMachine(numberInput.machine, {